Kabul: Toponymy and etymology

 Kabul has been known by different names throughout its history.
 Its meaning is unknown, but it is believed to originate before the early Muslim conquests, when the city lay on trade routes between India and the Hellenistic world.
 In Sanskrit, it was known as Kubha, whereas Greek authors of classical antiquity referred to it as Kophen, Kophes or Koa.
 The Chinese traveler Xuanzang (fl.
 7th century) recorded the city as Gāofù (高附).
-The name "Kabul" was first applied to the Kabul River before being applied to the area situated between the Hindu Kush and Sindh (present-day Pakistan).
+The name "Kabul" was first applied to the Kabul River before being applied to the area situated between the Hindu Kush and Khyber pass (present-day Pakistan).
 This area was also known as Kabulistan.
-Alexander Cunningham (died 1893) noted in the 19th century that Kaofu, as recorded by the Chinese was in all likelihood the name of "one of the five Yuchi or Tukhari tribes".
-Cunningam added that this tribe gave its name to the city after it was occupied by them in the 2nd century BCE.
+Alexander Cunningham noted in the 19th century that Kaofu, as recorded by the Chinese was in all likelihood the name of "one of the five Yuchi or Tukhari tribes".
+Cunningham added that this tribe gave its name to the city after it was occupied by them in the 2nd century BC.
 This "supposition seems likely" as the Afghan historian Mir Ghulam Mohammad Ghobar (1898–1978) wrote that in the Avesta (sacred book of Zoroastrianism), Kabul was known as Vaekereta, whereas the Greeks of antiquity referred to it as Ortospana ("High Place"), which corresponds to the Sanskrit word Urddhastana, which was applied to Kabul.
-The Greek geographer Ptolemy (died c.
-170 CE) recorded Kabul as Καβουρα (Kabura).
+The Greek geographer Ptolemy recorded Kabul as Καβουρα (Kabura).

 According to legend, a lake existed in Kabul, in the middle of which the so-called "Island of Happiness" was located, where a joyous family of musicians resided.
 According to this same legend, the island became accessible by the order of a king through the construction of a bridge (i.e. "pul" in Persian) made out of straw (i.e. "kah" in Persian).
 According to this legend the name Kabul was thus formed as a result of these two words combined, i.e. kah + pul.
 The Concise Oxford Dictionary of World Place Names argues that the "suggestion that the name is derived from the Arabic root qbl 'meeting' or 'receiving' is unlikely".

 It remains unknown when the name "Kabul" was first applied to the city.
 It "came into prominence" following the destruction of Kapisa and other cities in what is present-day Afghanistan by Genghis Khan (c.
 1162–1227) in the thirteenth century.
 The centrality of the city within the region, as well as its cultural importance as a nexus of ethnic groups in the region, caused Kabul to become known as the Paris of Central Asia in the late 20th century.